qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog312/index.rst

 Feature: Show html files in browser panel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-this feature allows .htm(l) files to be shown and opened from the browser panel.
+This feature allows .htm(l) files to be shown and opened from the browser panel.
 These are often used to document data files or mapping projects.

 |image61|